mortenpa/KotlinFileEater/assignment.md

 - User can request a file with token, file is returned with valid headers set
 - [openapi.yml](src/main/resources/public/docs/openapi.yml) file describes all the endpoints

-- When an invalid request is made, 400 Bad Request should be returned with message containing information about the error
+- When an invalid request is made, 400 Bad Request is returned with message containing information about the error
-- Internal exceptions that happen need to be handled and 503 Service Unavailable returned
+- Internal exceptions that happen are handled and `503 Service Unavailable` is returned
-- Critical exceptions need to be logged (For now basic print statements can be used on exceptions), exception message should contain as much detail as possible and stacktrace if applicable
+- Critical exceptions are logged
+  - See (src/main/kotlin/com/hrblizz/fileapi/library/log/Logger.kt)
+- [SUMMARY.md] file is filled

+# Submission

+You can submit your code whichever way you’re most comfortable with.
+A zip archive is fine.
+But if you are familiar with version control tools, you probably know the benefits of setting up a repository, keeping your commit history and providing us with a link where we can leave feedback right in your code.

+As for any additional scripts, documents or your draft-and-test files (yes, please!), include them in a subdirectory.

+Also please include an informative [SUMMARY.md] where you at the very least describe what your app (“basically”) does and how to start it.

 # Coding standards

-For most of the new code Kotlin is preferred, but no requirement to rewrite old Java code to Kotlin For this task Java can be used
+For most of the new code Kotlin is preferred, but for this task Java can be used.

 For Kotlin - https://kotlinlang.org/docs/reference/coding-conventions.html
 For Java - https://google.github.io/styleguide/javaguide.html